 Foster to contact - Katie 605-695-5126 or email@example.com

-This dog will be at our adoption event on Saturday at the Woodbury Petsmart from 11-3pm.
+This dog will be at our adoption event on Saturday at the Woodbury PetSmart from 11am-3pm waiting to meet you!

 Our fosters do the best they can to provide all information about the animal's background and temperament while in foster care in their home.
 An adopters routine and home environment is likely going to be different than that in their foster home.